Your Alaskan Adventures

 3. Totem Poles at Sitka National Historical Park

 Just a short walk from downtown, the Sitka National Historical Park has a collection of at least 18 totem poles.
-You can choose to either explore the park on your own or join a guided tour (what I recommend if you're nervous about bears) to learn more about Sitka as well as the totem poles themselves and what they represent about local culture.
+You can choose to either explore the park on your own or join a guided tour to learn more about Sitka's history as well as the totem poles themselves and what they represent about Native Alaskan culture.

 Picture